braksator/minson/README.md

 ## Unexpected Values

-If an object contains keys that are not configured in the template, they will be ignored, not included in the encoded output, and not present in the decoded variable.
+If an object or map contains keys that are not configured in the template, they will be ignored, not included in the encoded output, and not present in the decoded variable.
 If you anticipate unexpected keys you should instead use the *json* data type.